hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-    these must start with an underscore. (none of the fixed meta- associations do now or ever will start with an underscore). they cannot accept a (meta) value - they are niladic ("flag"-like).
+    these must start with an underscore. (none of the fixed meta- associations do now or ever will start with an underscore). meta-associations like these cannot accept a (meta) value. they are niladic ("flag"-like).

   - you can also employ "proper" arbitrary meta-associations inline :[#here.C.4]